-This literature course explores intersections twenty-first-century medicine and biotechnology contemporary autobiography, fiction, cinema, poetry, graphic narrative, and television.
-We will examine the structures of and involved authority cultural dynamics doctor-nurse-patient-family relationships; we will think about what it means to live in light of death, to struggle with depression or bipolar tendencies, and to be disabled by one's environment.
+This literature course explores intersections between twenty-first-century medicine and biotechnology and contemporary autobiography, fiction, cinema, poetry, graphic narrative, and television.
+We will examine the structures of involved authority and cultural dynamics in doctor-nurse-patient-family relationships; we will think about what it means to live in light of death, to struggle with depression or bipolar tendencies, and to be disabled by one's environment.
 We will consider the bioethics of new genetic testing and editing tools as well as their influence on the very shapes of stories we tell about the "self" and the "soul:"we will wrestle with epistemological questions about subjectivity, objectivity, intuition, faith, and knowledge.